Hyle-org/devhub-hyle/docs/developers/explorer.md

 - View the latest blocks
 - View the latest transactions.
 - View detailed information about specific blocks and transactions.
+- Fetch a .json state for the `hyllar` and `hydentity` contracts.

 ### Upcoming features

 Planned features include:

 - Register new contracts.
-- Send transactions by uploading ZK proofs to specific contracts (multicall not yet supported).
+- Send transactions by uploading ZK proofs to specific contracts.